ParasiteTracker/vampire-moths-and-their-fruit-piercing-relatives-Occurrence-Records/README.md

 ### Interaction Types

-The interactions in this dataset were mapped to terms in the Relations Ontology (RO).
-Piercing was not available in RO, so ```biotically interacts with``` was used as a replacement.
+The kinds of biotic species interactions in this dataset were mapped to terms in the Relations Ontology (RO).

 interactionTypeName | interactionTypeId
 --- | --- |